Complete Guide to PCB Design Reuse in the Cloud

 This is a great way to create a new component that has a standard package (e.g., QFN, SOT, etc.), or to reuse an existing symbol for a component but in a new package.
 Always make sure to validate your new component against the datasheet to be sure there are no footprint or symbol errors.

 Schematic and PCB layout templates are probably the most common form of PCB design reuse, but Altium 365 does more than let you reuse these two types of files.
 Components, projects, PCB layer stacks, bills of materials, and manufacturing outputs can also be templatized and quickly utilized when you reuse projects.
 The image below shows how you can access component templates through the Altium 365 web instance.
 These templates can also be downloaded to a local machine or accessed within Altium Designer.

 In the above image, you’ve probably also noticed the entry for Output Job Templates.
 This is a convenient way to save settings for manufacturing files.
 If you work with a small number of manufacturers and each has particular requirements for project documentation, some design programs let you customize your output configuration so that you won’t have to set up a new configuration for each project.

 Altium 365 is the only managed cloud platform for storing and sharing PCB design projects, and it makes PCB design reuse easy.
 This platform integrates with Altium Designer, and design teams can quickly use old design data to start building up a new project.
-In addition to PCB design reuse, Altium 365 users have access to other features and benefits that today’s PCB design teams need:
+In addition to PCB block reuse, Altium 365 users have access to other features and benefits that today’s PCB design teams need: